 Research Overview and Research Programmes

-There are three UCT-accredited research entities within the School: Centre for Infectious Disease Epidemiology and Research (CIDER), Centre for Environmental and Occupational Health Research (CEOHR) and the Health Economics Unit (HEU) and one non-accredited research entity Vaccines for Africa Initiative (VACFA), which together with the 7 academic disciplinary divisions contribute to the research endeavour in the School.
+There are three UCT-accredited research entities within the School: Centre for Integrated Data and Epidemiological Research (CIDER), Centre for Environmental and Occupational Health Research (CEOHR) and the Health Economics Unit (HEU) and one non-accredited research entity Vaccines for Africa Initiative (VACFA), which together with the 7 academic disciplinary divisions contribute to the research endeavour in the School.
 Research outputs in the previous year approximately 280 peer-reviewed journal publications, including books and book chapters.
 The research output has been increasing at a rate of around 15% year on year and is ranked 3rd in the Faculty.
 Total research grant and contract income to the School in the past year was around R50 million including grants from the US National Institutes of Health and the World Health Organisation.

 In addition to this, academic staff participate in a range of provincial, national and international policy committees and produce a number of technical and policy papers.
 These contributions do not always find their way into peer-reviewed scientific journals, but are integral to the department's service mission, reflecting the School’s strong social responsiveness profile in applying research and scholarly activity as part of advocacy to promote the public’s health.